Rosalie Gabler

 Rosalie Adolfine Johanna Gabler (c.1870–1949) was a German-British psychotherapist.
 A "good friend and former pupil" of the pioneer psychoanalyst Wilhelm Stekel, she translated several books by Stekel into English.

 Life

-Around 1901 Gabler had a child, Katharina, known as Katie.
-However, she subsequently divorced her husband and moved with her daughter to England.
-In the early 1920s she befriended Harold Samuel Coxeter, father of the future geometer Harold Coxeter.
-In 1922 her daughter Katie married Harold Samuel Coxeter.
+Around 1901 Gabler had a child, Katharina.
+She subsequently divorced her husband and moved with her daughter to England.
+In the early 1920s, she befriended Harold Samuel Coxeter, father of the future geometer Harold Coxeter.
+In 1922, her daughter Katie married Harold Samuel Coxeter.

 Gabler was a member of the British Psychological Society and the Society for the Study of Orthopsychics.
 She also corresponded with the British Sexological Society.

-In June 1934 she became naturalized as a British citizen.
-In the 1940s she was living in Peaslake near Guildford.
+In June 1934, she became naturalized as a British citizen.
+In the 1940s, she was living in Peaslake near Guildford.